sun-umn/NCVX_Documentation/docs/_sources/settings/qp_parameters.rst.txt

 definite, since H may have tiny eigenvalues and in practice, these may have the wrong sign numerically (negative), particularly on nonsmooth problems.
-Alternatively, by setting this option to true, PyGRANSO will instead apply regularization by lowering the largest eigenvalues of H but note that this mode does not attempt to maintain numerical positive definiteness.
-Also, if an eigenvalue of H is exactly zero, this mode will instead resort to raising the smallest eigenvalues of H on that particular iteration of PyGRANSO.
+Alternatively, by setting this option to true, NCVX will instead apply regularization by lowering the largest eigenvalues of H but note that this mode does not attempt to maintain numerical positive definiteness.
+Also, if an eigenvalue of H is exactly zero, this mode will instead resort to raising the smallest eigenvalues of H on that particular iteration of NCVX.